robertszczygielski/mySmallMonsterGame/README.md

     - add logic for enemy monster to occupy and leave the island

 ### Lesson 13.
     - add logic for counting victory points

+### Lesson 14.
+    - add logic for counting energy